However, understanding all the terms is a vital part of succeeding in getting the aid you need.

 What Is the Federal Student Aid ID (FSA ID)?

-Your FSA ID is the username and password that you and your student use on the federal student aid website to submit the FAFSA and complete any federal loan documents.
+Your FSA ID, also called the FAFSA ID, is the username and password parents and students use on studentaid.gov to submit the FAFSA and federal loan documents.
+You’ll use it whenever you visit the website and share or update information.

-The FSA ID is also used to electronically sign financial student aid documents.
+You’ll also use your FSA ID to electronically sign financial student aid documents.

 Do Parents and Students Need Their Own FSA ID?

-Anyone who is involved in the federal student aid application process needs an FSA ID.
+Yes.
+Anyone involved in the federal student aid application process needs an FSA ID.
+The revamped 2024-25 FAFSA, which will open by Dec.
+31, 2023, is introducing the concept of form “contributors,” which may include:

-No one should create an FSA ID for you, nor should you share your FSA ID information with anyone else.
-It’s similar to allowing someone to forge your signature, and can put your financial information at risk.
+No one should create an FSA ID for you.
+Nor should you share your FSA ID information with anyone else.
+It’s similar to allowing someone to forge your signature, and it can put your financial information at risk.

 How to Create an FSA ID